How to call C functions from OCaml

 external say_lbl: ?speech:string -> unit -> unit = "maybe_say_label"

-Note that here the type is string
+Note that here the type is string and not

-string option
+string option,

-and that from the C side it is seen as a string option
+and that from the C side it is seen as a string option.

 CAMLprim value